JACKSONVILLE AREA GOLF ASSOCIATION, INC.

 Contributions to the JAGA Charitable Trust, Inc.

-Contributions to the Trust by Member organizations are generally made at regularly scheduled monthly JAGA director meetings.The contribution checks are made payable to JAGA or directly to the JAGA Charitable Trust, Inc. depending on whether the donor would like the Trust to issue a tax-deductible receipt for the contribution.
+Contributions to the Trust by Member organizations are generally made at regularly scheduled monthly JAGA director meetings.The contribution checks should be made payable to the JAGA Charitable Trust, Inc.

 If the donor does not need or request to receive a tax-deductible receipt, the donor (member organization or other donor) would then make the contribution check payable directly to JAGA.
 The donor contributions that are made payable to JAGA will be deposited, accumulated, and on an established time schedule then be contributed over to the Trust.
 JAGA understands that Member organization contributions it receives are intended by the donor(s) to be contributed to the Trust.